 Any investments or plans we recommend are fully explained, and accompanied by supporting documents as appropriate.

 We believe we have a simple fees and charges schedule when it comes to the services we offer, at a competitive rate.
 We review this regularly to ensure we offer value for money for our clients.

 Free Initial Meeting – whether you are looking to purchase your first home or make a cash investment, we offer all new clients a free initial meeting.

 Pensions & Investments – We typically charge an initial advice fee of between 2.00% and 1.00% (depending on investment amount and service), subject to a minimum of £395.
 If you were investing £100,000 this would result in a fee of £1,500 – payable from the investment/pension or separately via Cheque or BACS.

 If you require ongoing advice than our fee is between 0.50% and 1.00% per annum depending on the level of service you require and the underlying investment solution.

 We do not charge an initial fee for regular contributions or future cash top ups, expect for further pension switches where our standard charges are payable.

 For purchases we typically charge a broker advice fee of £395 only payable on completion, if you decide not to buy or something goes wrong, you are not committed to a fee unless an application has been submitted.
 For remortgages this fee is reduced to £250.
 We are also typically paid mortgage procuration commission from the lender.

 We typically charge a broker advice fee of £995 only payable on completion, plus commission from the lender.

-We typically get paid commission from the insurance company direct, you do not have to pay a seperate fee and this does not make your policy more expensive.
+We typically get paid commission from the insurance company direct, you do not have to pay a seperate fee and this.